apierre15/Final-Data-Science/README.md

 Student 2: Tai Polur

-Student 3: Student name
+# Summary

-Summary
+Our general research topic is the amount of sodium found in admitted patients.
+The data is from either the clinic or operating room of a hospital.

-Our project investigates the main characteristics of peoples health in recent years.
-We will be using the data available at:
+The variables are Sodium, and the levels: low, normal, and high, and Sodium Missing.